Templates configuration

 }

-can result in files with the same name being overwritten.
+names, otherwise files with the same name will be overwritten.

 extension